Skip to main content

 What is a discussion?

-Discussions are a great way to engage with the community around various topics!
+Discussions are a valuable way to engage with the professional developer community on daily.dev and share insights on various topics!

 How to participate in a discussion?

-Click on any article in the feed to see the article modal.
+Click on any post in the feed to see the post modal.

-Beneath the title, TLDR and article image you can see all the comments on the post.
+Beneath the title, TLDR (Now powered by Open AI!) and post image you can see all the comments on the post.

-or you can add your own comment on the article itself.
+Or you can add your own comment on the post itself.

 Add a comment